mcotton/spending/README.md

 ###About###

-This is my simple webapp to parse my banking history.
-Right now it only supports CSV from Wells Fargo.
+This is just a quick project to help sort and filter the Wells Fargo transaction logs.
+You'll need to download a CSV file from your account page.

 ###Installation###
+`npm install` and then copy the mcotton/Rocket project and symlink (or download) the js/lib/rocket.js file.

+###Dependencies###

+ - node
-    - clone this repo
+ - redis
-    - update the Rocket submodule `git submodule update`
-    - run `npm install`
+ - mcotton/Rocket